Notes from Underground

 Lovecraft's foundational cosmic horror tale about the discovery of an ancient underwater entity whose awakening threatens all of humanity and sanity itself.

-Kafka's iconic novella about alienation and identity.
-Gregor Samsa wakes as a monstrous insect and must confront his family's revulsion and his own fading humanity.
+Kafka's novella on alienation and identity.
+Gregor Samsa wakes as an insect and faces his family's revulsion.

 One of Britain's most popular novels, George Orwell's Nineteen Eighty-Four is set in a society terrorised by a totalitarian ideology propagated by The Party.